DeuxMoi: Identity

-In May 2022, Internet culture reporter Brian Feldman wrote that there are several individuals behind DeuxMoi.
-Feldman wrote that DeuxMoi's founders are Meggie Kempner, the granddaughter of noted socialite Nan Kempner, and Melissa Lovallo.
+In May 2022, Internet culture reporter Brian Feldman wrote that there are several individuals behind Deuxmoi.
+Feldman wrote that Deuxmoi's founders are Meggie Kempner, a granddaughter of noted socialite Nan Kempner through her son James, and Melissa Lovallo.
 Lovallo still apparently runs DeuxMoi.

 Influence and reception

 The account's focus on mundane gossip has been referred to as "toothless".
 DeuxMoi's focus on sightings at restaurants in New York has led to followers of the account dining at certain venues in the hopes of seeing celebrities.

+On November 30, 2023, Deuxmoi alleged that American singer-songwriter Taylor Swift and her then-boyfriend, British actor Joe Alwyn, secretly married in London, and that Swift miscarried their baby, inspiring her song "You're Losing Me".
+The account later withdrew the second claim and apologized.
+Swift's publicist, Tree Paine, refuted the marriage claims and called for accountability from DeuxMoi.
+In response, Deuxmoi criticized Paine's choice of words, seemingly referencing the recent death of a concert goer at Swift's Rio de Janeiro concert.

+It was reported in 2023 that a HBO series inspired by Anon Pls. is in works.